 Arguably the most well-known platform, Etsy is a website that caters to artists and buyers across the world.
 From vintage prints to handmade decor, and everything in between, Etsy has a wide variety of options for buyers at any price point.
 Although Etsy can be competitive, artists shouldn’t have too much trouble setting up a working storefront fairly quickly.
 Just make sure to have high-quality product listing photos, and take advantage of the variety of tools Etsy makes available to its artists.

 Shopify helps artists reach paying customers through its e-commerce platform.
 It has tools that allow users to set up their own storefronts, process payments, and ship products to customers.
-Frame It Easy has a Shopify app that connects to any Shopify store and allows customers to easily customize and purchase framed art.
-It’s a great all-in-one dropshipping solution for artists, plus our complimentary white label service removes all Frame it Easy branding and replaces it with your own branding on packing slips, packaging, and product labels.
+Frame It Easy has a Shopify app that connects to any Shopify store and allows customers to easily customize and purchase framed art with no upfront inventory costs and no minimums.
+It’s a great all-in-one dropshipping solution for artists, plus our complimentary white label service removes all Frame it Easy branding and replaces it with your own branding on packing slips and product labels.
+Visit your account to upload your logo and messaging today!

 Saatchi Art is another global online marketplace, similar to Etsy.
 What differentiates it from others, though, is its focus on higher-end prints, photographs, and sculptures.
 Customers from all over the world regularly visit the site, and artists will find it easy to set up an account and begin selling their pieces.
 Don’t miss their artist’s handbook; it’s filled with insights and tips to help you get started.